a-ludi/dentist-example/README.md

 Install
 -------

+Make sure you have [Snakemake][snakemake] 5.32.1 or later installed.

+You can also use the convenient Singularity container to execute the rules.
-Make sure you have [Snakemake][snakemake] (5.32.1 or later) and [Singularity][singularity] 3.5.x or later installed.
+Just make sure you have [Singularity][singularity] 3.5.x or later installed.

-If you do not want to use Singularity, you have to follow the [software setup of DENTIST][dentist-install].
-But that is much more complicated and error-prone.

 [snakemake]: https://snakemake.readthedocs.io/en/v5.32.1/getting_started/installation.html